Home / Articles

-Potential Risks of Laser Treatment for Varicose Veins
+Are There Any Risks Associated with Laser Treatment for Varicose Veins?

 At Charm Vascular Clinic here in Gwanak-gu, we get this question almost daily — especially from patients who’ve spent years living with discomfort, swelling, or simply the self-consciousness that varicose veins often bring.
 Let’s break it down honestly.